 freshly ground sea salt (optional)

-- Brush a 33 x 23 cm (13 x 9 inch) baking sheet or tin with olive oil.
+Brush a 33x23cm baking tray or tin, with olive oil.

-- In a large bowl, sift the gluten-free flour with the xanthan gum then add the yeast, salt, onion seeds and dried oregano.
+In a large bowl, sift the gluten-free flour with the xanthan gum then add the yeast, salt, onion seeds and dried oregano.

-- Make a well in the centre of the flour and gradually stir in the water, egg and 1 tablespoon of the oil.
+Make a well in the centre of the flour and gradually stir in the water, egg and 1 tablespoon of the oil.
 Beat well by hand for 5 minutes.

-- Spread the dough using a palette knife on to the prepared baking sheet or into the tin.
+Spread the dough using a palette knife on to the prepared baking sheet or into the tin.

-- Cover with oiled clingfilm and leave in a warm place for about 1 hour until the dough has doubled in size.
+Cover with oiled clingfilm and leave in a warm place for about 1 hour until the dough has doubled in size.

-- Meanwhile, pre-heat your oven to 220'C / 425'F/ Gas 7.
+Meanwhile, pre-heat your oven to 220'C / 425'F/ Gas 7.

-- When your dough has risen, remove the clingfilm and evenly press the garlic slices and chopped rosemary and thyme in to the dough.
+When your dough has risen, remove the clingfilm and evenly press the garlic slices and chopped rosemary and thyme in to the dough.

-- Drizzle with the rest of the olive oil and bake for 25-30 minutes until firm and lightly browned, then top with a little freshly ground sea salt.
+Drizzle with the rest of the olive oil and bake for 25-30 minutes until firm and lightly browned, then top with a little freshly ground sea salt.